Zonz-Ly/Surfox/README.md

 - You can also enable **Compact** through `about:config`, which matches the native compact toolbar style width on Big Sur +.

 ### Some configurable `about:config` values (set to `true`):
-- `extensions.unifiedExtensions.enabled`: Show the unified extensions button.
+- `extensions.unifiedExtensions.enabled`: Show the unified extensions button (quite useful if you use extensions).
 - `userChrome.menuButton.enabled`: Show the menu button (Why not just use the menu bar instead?
-On macOS, it is natively built-in, and on Windows or Linux, it appears by pressing the Alt key).
+On macOS, it's natively built-in, and on Windows and Linux, it appears by pressing the Alt key).
-- `userChrome.urlbar.starButton.enabled`: Show the star button for bookmarks at the far right of the address bar.
+- `userChrome.urlbar.starButton.enabled`: Show the star button for bookmarks at the far right of the address bar (you can also access it by right-clicking on a blank area of the webpage).
-- `browser.tabs.tabmanager.enabled`: Show the "All Tabs" button to the right of the tabs (Firefox 131− only; can be removed starting in version 132).
+- `browser.tabs.tabmanager.enabled`: Show the "All Tabs" button to the right of the tabs (only in Firefox 131−, can be removed manually starting from version 132).
-- `browser.compactmode.show`: Display the "Compact" option in the "Density" menu.
+- `browser.compactmode.show`: Display the "Compact" option in the "Density" menu (not particularly useful).

 It is recommended to disable updates (default) as new versions are likely to adjust the browser's UI structure, causing the unadapted Surfox to stop working.
 If you need to enable updates, open the `autoconfig.js` file, delete the line `pref("app.update.channel", "");` then save.